-At “Kits”, we strive to do many things and our welcome is broad.
-In particular “Kits” strives to provide a warm welcome to people who are reconnecting with their Christian faith after a time away, or are attracted to Jesus Christ, but who may have had negative experiences with Christians or “organized religion”.
+At Kits, our welcome is broad.
+In particular, Kits strives to provide a warm welcome to people who are reconnecting with their Christian faith after a time away, or are attracted to Jesus Christ, but who may have had negative experiences with Christians or “organized religion”.
 We often welcome people who have moved to the city, are here for a season, are searching for community, desire to be a part of a church where they can get involved, looking for engaging and challenging preaching, or a diverse worship experience.

 What else can we say about who we are?
 Well, probably the best way to find out who we are is to come and spend some time with us.
 But to give you a taste of who we are and what we believe, check out these pages: